 - Draft documents and materials for use by state Program Directors and communications staff, including requests for proposals (RFPs), update emails, informational documents, and blog posts.

-- Provide solar technical assistance by responding to inquiries, questions, and concerns of co-op members
+- Provide solar technical assistance by responding to inquiries, questions, and concerns of co-op participants

 - Manage and maintain co-op member records in Salesforce

 - Working with the broader organization (Growth team, Development team, Executive team) to optimize the promotion and growth of solar co-ops

 - Identify improvements to solar co-op processes and materials

 - Work with broader organizational staff to implement these improvements